nlinc1905/drift-monitoring/rebuild/model_api/README.md

 This API's swagger documentation can be found by going to [localhost:8000/docs](localhost:8000/docs) after the service is up and running.
 To get it up and running, run `docker-compose up`.
 The swagger documentation shows example requests and responses.

+You can also get this API up and running by itself, just to test the example requests shown in the Swagger documentation.
+To do that, you can `cd model_api` and run `uvicorn main:app --reload`.
+Note that if you do this, you will need to update the ARTIFACTS_DIR in main.py first, since it is a relative path that is written to run from the root directory.
+Change it to: `ARTIFACTS_DIR = "../data/artifacts/"`.
+Running the API by itself might be useful for testing quick changes while developing.